kaifang98/tq_22/Cloud/README.md

 # myConcerto
-myConcerto powers finance, supply chain, industry transformation and more with new SAP solutions and technologies through a harmonious ensemble that combines the best of Accenture and SAP to amplify business outcomes for the intelligent enterprise.
+myConcerto powers finance, supply chain, industry transformation and more with new SAP solutions and technologies through a harmonious ensemble that combines the best of A and SAP to amplify business outcomes for the intelligent enterprise.

 Our myConcerto solutions embed SAP Model Company and are delivered